BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: BERT-Based Single-Task Beamforming Optimization

 \subsubsection{Transformer Encoder Block}

-The TEBs play a pivotal role to learn the beamforming vectors.
-Each TEB primarily comprises two sub-blocks: the multi-head attention sub-block and the position-wise fully connected feed-forward sub-block.
+The TEBs play a pivotal role in learn the beamforming vectors.
+Each TEB primarily comprises two sub-blocks: the multi-head attention sub-block and the position-wise FC feed-forward sub-block.
 Each sub-block incorporates a residual connection and an LN operation to facilitate the training process and prevent the vanishing gradient problem.
 In the following, one of the $L$ TEBs is selected as an example to illustrate the processes of the two sub-blocks in detail; the other TEBs can be explained in a similar way.

-{Sub-block $1$: Multi-head attention.} The first sub-block leverages the bidirectional MHA mechanism to compute attention weights (cf. \eqref{att}) among the CSI tokens, aiming to capture contextual dependencies.
+{\it Sub-block $1$: Multi-head attention.} The first sub-block leverages the bidirectional multi-head attention (MHA) mechanism to compute attention weights (cf. \eqref{att}) among the CSI tokens, aiming to capture contextual dependencies.
 Then, the obtained attention weights are utilized to derive deep bidirectional representations (cf. \eqref{dbr}) via weighted summation, which are further used for downstream beamforming design tasks.

 The MHA mechanism adopts the scaled dot-product attention mechanism.
 Denote $C$ by the number of attention heads of the MHA mechanism.
 Given $\mathbf{T}_{\text{emb}}$, the MHA mechanism computes the output of the $c$-th head as